neil-berg/portfolio/src/posts/2019-02-02-carried-away-with-arrays.md

 [map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) is perhaps my most commonly used array method as it creates a new array based on a function applied to each item in the current array, going from left to right.

-**Example 1**: it's our lucky day and upon checking out on our site, we're notified that we get 10% off each item.
+**Example 1**: It's our lucky day and upon checking out, we're notified that we get 10% off each item.
 How do we update our cart to reflect the new prices?

 <!-- prettier-ignore -->
 ```javascript